 Enough is Enough

-In July 2015, Enough is Enough was signed into law to address sexual assault, dating violence, domestic violence, and stalking on college campuses.
+College students deserve a safe, healthy, and nurturing environment free from discrimination and violence.
+In July 2015, New York established Enough is Enough to address sexual assault, dating violence, domestic violence, and stalking on college campuses.
 Enough is Enough was one of the first laws in the country to require:

 - All colleges to adopt a set of comprehensive procedures and guidelines.